 While Bernie Clark states this pose primarily targets the lumbar and sacral joints, I find this is not true for me.
-Yes, it can be a twist and perhaps a mild backbend, but my body feels it the most strongly in the quadriceps muscles in the front of the thigh.
-I minimize the twisting/back bend part of the pose.
+Yes, it can be a twist and perhaps a mild back bend, but my body feels it the most strongly in the quadriceps muscles in the front of the thigh.
+I tend to minimize the twisting/back bend part of the pose.

 Begin the pose by lying on your left side, propped up on your elbow as shown, below.
 Take your top leg, straighten it out in front of you while flexing your ankle, to stabilize you and ground you through the side of your foot.

 Next, bend your left leg bringing your foot toward your hip.
 Now reach back with your right arm to take your bottom foot in your hand.
 Most people should be able to reach their foot.

 The action of the pose is to try to pull the foot away from the hip.
 This is not easy to do.
 You should feel a pull in the front of your left thigh, and maybe in your left hip.

 Remember to breathe deeply and through the belly as you actively pull your cat's tail.
 This is not a true Yin pose, because the moment you stop pulling, the pose ends.

 To take the pose even deeper, go ahead and come down from your elbow to a reclining position as shown in the next photo.
 Keep pulling your tail, by trying to move your foot away from your hip.